-Throughout the audit, Mr. Eric Stier was available to provide any necessary information/answers for the auditor.
+Throughout the audit, Mr. Eric Stier and Ms. Molly Fettig were available to provide any necessary information/answers for the auditor.

 Company Information

 Verdant Timber is a fund managed by a timberland investment management organization, TRG, owning timberland in the Upper Peninsula of Michigan.
 This land was previously named TRG Threshold; the name of the land-base was changed to Verdant Timber on February 23, 2022.
 This certification is limited to 371,329 acres managed by American Forest Management, Lake States Region.
 AFM manages this certified land-base out of the main office in Houghton, MI and associated staff foresters.